 Determined to discover the key to success, Adam Grant began a long process of interviewing and researching everyone from lawyers to professional basketball players.
 The answer was much more intuitive than talent, determination, and good fortune; what set many successful people apart from the rest of the pack was their interpersonal code of conduct.
 In his New York Times and Wall Street Journal bestseller Give and Take, Grant delves into the impact of reciprocity on professional advancement.
 Here are 9 key insights from the book.

-There are three types of people—givers, takers, and matchers—and professional success is tied to their reciprocity profile.
+There are three types of people—givers, takers, and matchers—and professional success is inextricably tied to their reciprocity profile.

 While you might assume someone who spends their time helping others has a hard time climbing to the top of the ladder of professional success, people who prioritize others’ interest tend to be some of the most successful in the world.
 Takers (people who consistently place their own needs before others) and matchers (people who reciprocate good deeds but keep the balance even) occupy the middle of the ladder, and the bottom is populated, again, by givers.